-1. Take a drive through the mountains.
+1. Take a Drive Through the Rocky Mountains

-2. Rock out at Red Rocks Amphitheatre.
+2. Rock Out at Red Rocks Concerts

-Make sure to go early and eat at the Ship Rock Grille on site.
+Make sure to go early and eat at the Ship Rock Grille on-site.
 You can even bring a few drinks from the restaurant up to your seats with you.
 Just call ahead to check the hours on concert nights.
-And make a reservation in case every one else has this genius idea.
+And make a reservation in case everyone else has this genius idea.

-This quirky, unique city is a must-experience place that I personally love.
-Take a stroll through Chataqua Park, walk along Boulder Creek and hit up the shops on Pearl Street.
+The quirky, unique city of Boulder is a must-experience place that I personally love and always recommend to those visiting Colorado.
+Take a stroll on one of the Chautauqua Park trails, walk along Boulder Creek, and hit up the shops on Pearl Street.
 There are also lots of awesome restaurants and breweries nearby – including T|ACO, Mountain Sun, Pizzeria Locale, West Flanders Brewing Company, and so many more!